-The simulation of the absorption coefficient could be improved by the adjustment of $\alpha{BC}$ to observed $\alpha{Csoot}$ by varying the imaginary part of the BC refractive index.
-From the procedure described in Section 3.2.2, an average value of 0.263 with a standard deviation of 0.02 was found, which is much smaller than the default in value WRF-Chem of 0.71 and also the summarized range of imaginary part of BC refractive index in the literature (Bond and Bergstrom, 2006).
-An explanation for this result is given in Figure 8.
+- Fig. 8.
 Theoretical values of the mass absorption cross-section were derived using the Mie-code for spherical particles (Bohren and Huffman, 1983) and the volume averaging method, which is also applied in WRF-Chem.
-For simplicity, aerosol particles are assumed to be decomposed of an absorbing (BC) and a nonabsorbing fraction.
-For internally mixed particles, the mass absorption cross-section was around $4.4 \,\mathrm{m^2 g^{-1}}$ for the adjusted imaginary part of 0.263, which is in the size range of the measurements and the values in R2, R3 and R4.
-Repeating the calculation for the internally mixed case with the default imaginary part a mass absorption cross-section of 10.7 $m^2 g^{-1}$ is calculated, which is in the range of the values for R1.
-Assuming further that all BC particles are externally mixed and taking the default imaginary part, the mass absorption cross-section is $3.6 \,\mathrm{m^2 g^{-1}}$ , which is close to the value for internal mixture and refractive index of 0.263.
-Assuming an externally mixed fraction of 90% and the default imaginary part, the mass absorption cross-section is in the size range of the measurements.
-This strongly suggests, that the discrepancy between modelled and measured mass ab-
+For simplicity, aerosol particles are assumed to be decomposed of an absorbing (BC) and a non-absorbing fraction.
+For internally mixed particles, the mass absorption cross-section was around 4.4 m g-1 for - the adjusted imaginary part of 0.263, which is in the size range of the measurements and the values in R2, R3 and R4.
+Repeating the calculation for the internally mixed case with the default imaginary part a mass absorption cross-section of 10.7 m g-1 is calculated, which is in the range of the values for R1.
+Assuming further that all BC particles are externally mixed and taking the default imaginary part, the mass absorption ross-section is 3.6 m g-1, which is close to the value for internal mixture and refractive - cross-section is 3.6 m g-1, which is close to the value for internal mixture and refractive index of 0.263.
+Assuming an externally mixed fraction of 90 % and the default imaginary part, the mass absorption cross-section is in the size range of the measurements.
+This strongly suggests, that the discrepancy between modelled and measured mass absorption cross-section is due to the fact that a large portion of externally mixed BC - is not considered in WRF-Chem.
+This can be compensated by lowering the imaginary part of BC refractive index from adjustment in the present study.